Alternative technology: Alternative fuel vehicles

 Alternative fuel vehicles are vehicles that run on a fuel other than traditional fuels such as petroleum fuels (petrol or Diesel fuel).
 Alternative fuel vehicles are widely known as electric cars, cars that run on a battery that needs to simply be charged.
 Gas is never required for the car to run, which is efficient for the environment.
 Alternative fuel vehicles were created because of environmental concerns and high oil prices and is a cleaner alternative.
 Alternative fuel vehicles will protect against global warming as well as pollution.
 The most popular electric car in the US is a Tesla.

 Alternative fuel vehicles also include hydrogen fuel cell vehicles.

 Greywater reuse

-Greywater is gently used water from your bathroom sinks, showers, tubs, and washing machines.
-It is not water that has come into contact with feces, either from the toilet or from washing diapers.
-This water is relatively clean water that has been used in everyday things such as water from the shower.
-This water is reused as a safe and beneficial source of irrigation in a yard because it is safe to plants and acts as a fertilizer.
-People are encouraged to use greywater irrigation systems on their plants and landscaping because it will save water and reduce water bills within a household.
-Greywater reuse is considered an alternative technology because it is an environmentally friendly way to reuse and save water.
+Greywater is gently used water derived from bathroom sinks, showers, bathtubs, and washing machines that has not come into contact with feces, either from the toilet or from washing diapers.
+Greywater can be reused as a safe and beneficial source of irrigation, as it is not harmful to plants and acts as a fertilizer.
+Reuse of greywater is encouraged, as the practice reduces water consumption and water bills.